Dougie Muego (first published in 2017 and revised January 2026)

 Throughout our visit we had the feeling that this was a renovation which has “been properly done”.
 The ambition of the design and quality of the work speaks for itself.
 It was also sensitive to the feel and history of the building and the wishes of Leipzigers.

-The Music- Bach im Banhof
+The Music- Bach im Bahnhof

 On the left of the picture below, you can see the performance area, with the concourse above.
 Anyone passing by can see the players and hear the music.